 Brandon Agosto

-Brandon assisted with the Lives of the Gods: Divinity in Maya Art exhibition at the Metropolitan Museum of Art.
-He has also completed exhibition and collections research with Columbia University Art Properties, the Museum of Fine Arts, Boston, Yale University Art Gallery, and Yale Peabody Museum of Natural History.
-As a trained field archaeologist, he has completed projects in Mexico, Guatemala, Peru, and Miami.
-Brandon was awarded FLAS fellowships by Duke University (2022) and Columbia (2023) to study Yucatec Maya.
-His research has also been supported by the Kislak Family Foundation (2025), Robert Stigler Fund for Archaeological Fieldwork (2024–2025), and Provost’s Office at Columbia (2023–2024).
-He received his MA in Archaeological Studies from Yale University (2017) and BA in Anthropology from Florida International University (2014).
+Agosto assisted with the Lives of the Gods: Divinity in Maya Art exhibition at the Metropolitan Museum of Art.
+He has completed prior exhibition and collections research with Columbia University Art Properties, the Museum of Fine Arts, Boston, Yale University Art Gallery, and Yale Peabody Museum of Natural History.
+He is also a trained field archaeologist and has completed investigations in Mexico, Guatemala, Peru, and Miami.